 Smoking can also cause a postnasal drip — where mucus leaks down into the back of the throat — which can lead to coughing.

 In the early stages, a smoking-related cough will likely be dry.
 As you continue to smoke, your cough will likely progress and become productive (meaning you cough up mucus).
-You may also experience wheezing or chest-crackling when you breathe, which signals that the lungs have not properly cleared.

 Why Is My Breathing Worse After Quitting Smoking?

 As mentioned, smokers often find their cough is worse in the morning because the cilia have begun moving again, forcing you to cough to clear out the chemicals from the lungs.
 In the same way, when you quit smoking the cilia start to function properly again.
-This can trigger a cough.
-As more time passes since your last cigarette, the cilia are able to clear more mucus out of the lungs, which is why you may consistently cough up phlegm when you quit smoking.

 So, you may feel that your breathing is worse after quitting smoking, but it can actually be a good sign.
 Coughing indicates that your lungs are beginning to function normally again.